 I do not care for Twitter, because it ends up being an endless vomit of slanders, fanboys and logical fallacies.
-However, it can be useful to see how bad or better said, to see what type of bad thinking is happening in the church, so as to rebuke it and correct.
+However, it can be useful to see how bad, or better said, to see what type of bad thinking is happening in the church.
 Here is another example of so-called orthodox people trying to correct the so-called bad “health and wealth,” teachers.

 I will not spend long on this but will briefly say this.
 To correct something, you need an extensive understanding and logical patience to divide the exact thing that is wrong and what is not.
 Most do not have this.
 And many theologians and scholars often do not have this; rather, they have a fanboy understanding of their tradition and jargon, but not of the Scripture and logical deductions from it.

 I sometimes wonder if these people are in a race to belittle the Holy Spirit.
 Matthew 7, “But the Pharisees, when they heard it, said, “This [Jesus] does not expel demons except by Beelzebul the ruler of demons!” … But if I expel demons by the Spirit of God… For this reason I tell you, every sin and blasphemy will be forgiven people, but the blasphemy against the Spirit will not be forgiven!”